 Still amazed after Chinedu dropped the call, I flipped out my phone and went straight to my calculator app to do the maths of what I just heard and my calculator summed everything we had discussed to N250,000.
 “So there’s money in this business”, I said to myself.

-Although there were other benefits she mentioned like delivery at our doorstep (bringing the small chops to our venue), bringing her servers, and so on, I couldn’t get my mind of the total money she was to be paid in return, this was how my finding started about small chops business in Nigeria because I wanted to know more.
+Although there were other benefits she mentioned like delivery at our doorstep (bringing the small chops to our venue), bringing her servers, and so on, I could not get my mind off the total money she was to be paid in return, this was how my finding started about small chops business in Nigeria because I wanted to know more.

 In my further findings, I was trying to know how small chops came into Nigeria but No one has been able to give me a precise story as this came to be.
 Everyone, I asked all seem to direct their answer to the ideas being an overseas idea – something copied from abroad.
 I do not know how true this is but share your own idea in the comments.